-Mental Health First Aid Training Classes for January and February 2022 are now posted on the Behind the Scenes website at btshelp.org/mhfa.
+Mental Health First Aid Training Classes are posted monthly on the Behind the Scenes website at btshelp.org/mhfa.
 Do you know how to respond if you see someone who is deeply depressed, having a anxiety attack, or showing signs of alcoholism?
 Just as CPR helps you assist an individual having a heart attack, Mental Health First Aid helps you assist someone experiencing a mental health or substance use-related crisis.

 Mental Health First Aid takes the fear and hesitation out of starting conversations with someone you are worried about by teaching you how to recognize the signs and symptoms, how to listen non judgmentally and give reassurance, and how to refer that person to appropriate professional support and services.